LayerXcom/safety-oracle/README.md

 # Safety Oracle
-Safety oracles summaries, analysis, and comparison.
+This is a comprehensive summary of safety oracle, finality detection mechanisms of CBC Casper.
+(See [this slide](https://docs.google.com/presentation/d/1j8u8RabU_p7gc6kP3SEoMn_-8Ezmh-7mMij_Iy4DsOE) for a general introduction of CBC Casper and [this post](https://hackingresear.ch/cbc-finality/index.html) about finality detection in CBC Casper.)
+We introduce various existing proposals on safety oracle, describe the algorithms and compare them.

-The goal of this repository is written here: https://github.com/LayerXcom/safety-oracle/issues/1
+The goal of this project is [here](https://github.com/LayerXcom/safety-oracle/issues/1)

 ## Table of Contents
 * [Definitions](#definitions)